 - Supply chain and economic analysis

 CMI research results include developing unique facilities, creating new intellectual property, including invention disclosures, research publications and open source software.
-CMI invention disclosures have led to dozens of patent applications filed, with more than a dozen patents issued.
+CMI invention disclosures have led to dozens of patent applications filed, with more than two dozen patents issued.
 CMI technologies are in use in industry, including through technology licenses.

 Other resources about CMI: